PHI-base/canto-docs/docs/disease_annotation.md

 ### Figure and table numbers

 The confirmation page includes a text box for including the Figure or Table number related to the annotation.
-Please prefix figure numbers with 'Figure' and table numbers with 'Table'.
-Prefix supplementary figure and table numbers with an 'S', for example: 'Figure S1'.
+Please prefix figure numbers with ‘Figure’ and table numbers with ‘Table’.
+Prefix supplementary figure and table numbers with an ‘S’, for example: ‘Figure S1’.

 ### Annotation comments